davidclin/mechanical-keyboards/README.md

 ### F O R M   F A C T O R S
 <pre>
+Wide range:
 60%, 65%, 75%, 100

-Depends on which keys you need or could care less about
+Really depends on which keys you need or could care less about

 Examples include:
 o Numpad